High School Extracurriculars to Join & How to Prioritize Them

 No matter what extracurriculars you do or how you prioritize them, remember to have fun.
 The idea of an extracurricular activity is not to suffer for the sake of your college applications.
 It’s for you to learn something new, have a tangible impact while you’re in high school, and give you the sense that you’re a part of a high school community.
 If you are not feeling that way with any extracurricular you are a part of, you don’t need to be there.

-We at CollegeVine have covered the methods for extracurricular involvement quite extensively.
+We at CollegeVine have covered the methods for high school extracurricular activities involvement quite extensively.
 To check out some of our guides and other resources, see the following: